-Students will also be encouraged to attend productions in the Winnipeg 2017/2018 theatre seasons.
-Attending the U. of W. Theatre Department season shows is compulsory, as we will be discussing the 'play to stage' principles of each.
+Students will also be encouraged to attend productions in the Winnipeg 2019/2020 theatres' seasons.
+Attending the U. of W. Theatre Department season shows is compulsory, as we will be discussing the 'play to stage' principals of each.

 EVALUATION

 1st term Writing Assignments